Pi de les Tres Branques

-Situation
+Location

 The tree is a Scots pine (Pinus sylvestris), 25 metre tall, and as its name suggests, consists of three main branches or trunks rising from a common base.
 It is located in the centre of the Campllong plain, which measures about 2 km by 500 m and occupies the flat floor of a valley, surrounded by forested mountains of the Pre-Pyrenees, at an altitude of 1294 metre.
 To the south, separating the valley from Berga town, is the Serra de Queralt ridge, home to the Queralt Sanctuary religious complex, and to the north are the Rasos de Peguera mountains and ski resort.
 Berga is 9 km away by road.

 The tree previously dominated the valley's farmed and grazed land, due to its height and full foliage, and was visible from a long distance, as is shown in old photographs.
 However, much of the surrounding land has now been taken over by forest, and Pi de les Tres Branques now has many other trees in its vicinity, which, together with its current skeletal form, make it much less visible than before.

 The valley is traversed by a minor road which terminates at the small settlement of Castellar del Riu at its western end.
 The road passes close by Pi de les Tres Branques, which is indicated by a signpost.